em230418/docker-odoo/README.md

 - - Description: anything
 - - SMTP Port: 1025
 - - Save
-- Main menu -> Settings -> General settings -> Customer Account -> Free sign up
+- Main menu -> Settings -> General settings -> Customer Account -> Free sign up -> Save
+- Main menu -> website -> configurations -> manage apps -> Refresh
 - Logout or do everything else in Private Browsing (Incognito in Chromium-based) or in other browser

 - In other window go to http://saas.127.0.0.1.nip.io/price